How U.S. Investors Can Buy International Stocks, Explained

 - Vanguard Developed Markets Index Fund Admiral Shares (VTMGX)

-If you're bent on getting real experience with trading foreign stocks, you can always opt for direct foreign investing.
+If you want to get real experience with trading foreign stocks, you can always opt for direct foreign investing.
 Open up a global account with a domestic broker or open up an account with a local broker in the country whose market you wish to penetrate.

-This works best if you're targeting a specific country or region for your investments.
+This works best if you're targeting a specific stock to invest in.
 Always stay vigilant and confirm the legitimacy of a broker before diving in.

-Multinational corporations may help you if you don't want to trade directly.
-However, fees will be big—so the investment needs to be sizeable enough to be worth your while.
+Multinational corporations might help you if you don't want to trade directly.
+However, the fees will be big—so the investment needs to be sizeable enough to be worth your while.

 For the average U.S. investor, trading foreign stocks is best done through ETFs and index funds.
-Big-time investors (and institutional investors) may prefer to take a more direct route, but for most of us, that's unnecessary.
+Big-time investors (and institutional investors) might prefer to take a more direct route, but for most of us, that isn't necessary.